awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-existing.md

 1. On the **Set Group Name** page, in **Group Name**, enter a name for the group \(for example, *MyDemoRepoGroup*\), and then choose **Next Step**\.
 Consider including the repository name as part of the group name\.
 **Note**
-This name must be unique across an AWS account\.
+This name must be unique across an Amazon Web Services account\.

 1. Select the box next to the customer managed policy you created in the previous section \(for example, **AWSCodeCommitPowerUser\-MyDemoRepo**\)\.

 1. On the **Review** page, choose **Create Group**\.
 IAM creates this group with the specified policies already attached\.
-The group appears in the list of groups associated with your AWS account\.
+The group appears in the list of groups associated with your Amazon Web Services account\.

 1. Choose your group from the list\.

 1. On the group summary page, choose the **Users** tab, and then choose **Add Users to Group**\.
-On the list that shows all users associated with your AWS account, select the boxes next to the users to whom you want to allow access to the CodeCommit repository, and then choose **Add Users**\.
+On the list that shows all users associated with your Amazon Web Services account, select the boxes next to the users to whom you want to allow access to the CodeCommit repository, and then choose **Add Users**\.
 **Tip**
 You can use the Search box to quickly find users by name\.